webpwnized/byepass/README-USAGE-BYEPASS.md

       -w BASEWORDS, --basewords BASEWORDS
                         Supply a comma-separated list of lowercase, unmangled base words thought to be good candidates.
 For example, if Wiley Coyote is cracking hashes from Acme Inc., Wiley might provide the word "acme".
 Be careful how many words are supplied as Byepass will apply many mangling rules.
 Up to several should run reasonably fast.

+      -m, --hailmary
+                        This mode tries passwords from a large list of known passwords

       -b BRUTE_FORCE, --brute-force BRUTE_FORCE
                         Bruce force common patterns with at least MIN characters up to MAX characters.
 Provide minimum and maxiumum number of characters as comma-separated, positive integers (i.e. 4,6 means 4 characters to 6 characters).